haruyuki/fursona-pins/README.md

 | .links        | Display links to various Fursona Pins' sites          | .links                |

 ## Usage
 I would prefer if you don't run your own instance of my bot, but rather use the already existing instance.
-Head to <https://haruyuki.moe/CS-Pound/> and click the button on the top right (or below the title if you're on mobile), to invite the bot to your server.
+Invite the bot to your server via [this link](https://discordapp.com/oauth2/authorize?client_id=499093029026660353&scope=bot&permissions=511040).

 ## License